ivaandrey/portfolio/pages/age_gender_project/age_gender.md

 </div>

 + **Face embeddings**: To address the problem of age and gender estimation, I decided to use facial embeddings as input for the models.
 Face embeddings are compact, high-dimensional feature representations extracted from a face image using deep learning models.
 Several pre-trained deep learning models can be used to extract facial embeddings.
 These models are designed to convert a face image into a fixed-size feature vector that captures facial identity.
 The [ArcFace (InsightFace)](https://insightface.ai/arcface?utm_source=chatgpt.com) network was used to create embeddings of faces.
 The model generates 512-dimensional embeddings, providing a good balance between feature richness and computational efficiency.
 ArcFace introduces Additive Angular Margin Loss (AAM), which enhances feature discrimination, ensuring that embeddings for different individuals are well-separated.
 + **Training Data**: Training an accurate age/gender estimation models requires diverse and well-labeled datasets.
-I used several publicly available datasets to train our age and gender estimation models, including:
-  + IMDB-WIKI: ~500,000 images with age and gender labels, though some noisy data due to incorrect birthdates.

-  + UTKFace: ~20,000 images with age, gender, and ethnicity labels, offering diverse variations.

-  + Adience: ~26,000 images focused on age and gender classification across different age groups.

-  + MORPH2: ~55,000 images with age, gender, and race labels, ideal for high-accuracy tasks.

-  + FG-NET: ~1,002 images used for age progression and regression tasks.
+I used several publicly available datasets to train our age and gender estimation models, including: IMDB-WIKI, UTKFace, Adience, MORPH2, FG-NET.
+However, all these datasets are imbalanced in terms of age distribution, with fewer images of young children and very old individuals.
+We balanced the datasets by generating synthetic images for the underrepresented age groups to ensure more equitable representation.
+To balance the dataset, I utilized the GAN-based [SAM (Style-based Age Manipulation)](https://yuval-alaluf.github.io/SAM/) network.
+The SAM network is specifically designed for manipulating the age of individuals in images by leveraging a style-based generator architecture.
+By adjusting the latent code that controls the style of the image, SAM allows for the generation of faces at various stages of age progression or regression.